Linkedin X-Ray Search: Your Secret Weapon To Find Candidates

 • etc..

-Here is an example with accountants:
+Here is a LinkedIn X-ray search example with accountants:

 site:linkedin.com/in/ intitle:accountant intext:(looking or seeking OR open to) AND (opportunities OR opportunity OR jobs OR job OR work)